+Two-Way Audio

-The infinite control panel offers a range of Two-Way Audio features.
-You may use these features to check your home in the event of an alarm or as an alternative means of communicating with members of your family.
+You may use the Two-Way Audio features to check your home in the event of an alarm or as an alternative means of communicating with members of your family.
 For example, you may wish to call an elderly person who has difficulty reaching the phone.
 Using its Two-Way Audio features, the control panel automatically picks up the call and you can communicate via its built-in microphone and speaker.